lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 #### Cross-Industry Analogy

-One of the most reliable sources of breakthrough startup ideas is the *unexpected analogy* — applying a successful model from one industry to an adjacent problem space.
+One of the most reliable sources of breakthrough startup ideas is the *unexpected analogy*, i.e., applying a successful model from one industry to an adjacent problem space.

 **Reference Prompt:**
 ```
 I am building [your concept].
 Identify three successful companies in completely different
-industries that have solved analogous problems — where the core mechanism of their
+industries that have solved analogous problems, where the core mechanism of their
 solution maps onto my problem in an interesting way.
 For each, describe the analogy and
 suggest one specific idea it might inspire for my company.
 ```

----

 ## 2.3 Value Proposition Design

 The **Value Proposition Canvas (VPC)**, developed by Alexander Osterwalder, is the bridge between your understanding of the customer (left side) and your solution design (right side).
-It ensures your solution is built around what customers actually value — not what you assume they value.
+It ensures your solution is built around what customers actually value, not what you assume they value.

 The canvas has two sides: